censorship-no-archive/ceno2-testbed/README.md

 blocking of direct (TCP/HTTP) connections inside of the potentially censored zone.

-In testbed nodes, tests are concurrently run for all addresses in ``/root/peer_list.txt``, i.e. the file created by the peer locator test, so that the reachability of other nodes is tested.
+In testbed nodes, tests are concurrently run for fresh enough entries of the same protocol in ``/root/peer_list.txt``, i.e. the file created by the peer locator test, so that the reachability of other nodes is tested.

 The test report includes the following fields: